If you’re using cable Internet, check your bill. You might pay around a $15/month “equipment rental” fee.

 II.
 Connect the new hardware

-Place the new modem in the place of the old equipment.
+Place the new modem in place of the old equipment.

-- Connect the service coaxial cable into your new Cable modem (or retail gateway).
+- Connect the service coaxial cable to your new Cable modem (or retail gateway).

 - Connect the cable modem’s LAN port to your router’s WAN port.